cables-gl/cables_dev/docs/install.md

 ### server
 * if you want to run a local server, change to `cables_api` and run `npm run start:socketcluster
   * change the options for `socketClusterClient` in `cables.json` to match up with `socketClusterServer`, you will most likely want to set `secure` to `false`

+## push notifications
+* if you want to get push notifications for the activityfeed locally:
+  * generate a vapid token (https://vapidkeys.com/)
+  * edit the "webPush" section in cables.json, or copy from live/dev
+  * (re)-start the server

 ## local docs
 * checkout `https://github.com/cables-gl/cables_docs` to (i.e. this current directory)